Green Touring

 The inspiration for this Series came from participants of The Green Circle, a joint initiative of AOT and TGBA in 2025, supporting leading performing arts organisations to adopt environmentally sustainable practices.

-Facilitated by TGBA’s Dr Grace Nye-Butler, the initiative has provided a support and knowledge framework to a Circle of companies including Sydney Dance Company, Bell Shakespeare, Griffin Theatre Company, Bangarra Dance Theatre, Belvoir Street Theatre, Performing Lines and Monkey Baa.
+Facilitated by TGBA’s Grace Nye-Butler, the initiative has provided a support and knowledge framework to a Circle of companies including Sydney Dance Company, Bell Shakespeare, Griffin Theatre Company, Bangarra Dance Theatre, Belvoir Street Theatre, Performing Lines and Monkey Baa.

 Learn more about The Green Circle here.

-Dr Grace Nye-Butler Grace has a background as a Stage Manager and has recently completed her PhD with the School of Environmental Science at UNSW.
+Grace Nye-Butler Grace has a background as a Stage Manager and has recently completed her PhD with the School of Environmental Science at UNSW.
 She has implemented environmental sustainability plans for orgs including NIDA and Griffin.
 By understanding the intricacies of the professional theatre industry, and the science behind carbon emissions and sustainability, Grace combines her dual passion for theatre and science to support arts organisations to create and maintain greener practices.

 Theatre Green Book Australia Since the UK’s Theatre Green Book, led by Paddy Dillon and Lisa Burger, came out in 2021, networks all over the world, encompassing all varieties of theatre, opera and dance, have joined this collective initiative.
 Over a dozen localised editions have since been launched in countries across the globe and the TGB is now considered a key resource to support the sector transition towards sustainable practices.
 As the industry globally engages in this transition, we need tools and a common language to support effective international collaboration whilst also being nuanced to the unique practices that exist within various regions.
 The Theatre Green Book Australia, founded by Grace Nye-Butler and Chris Mercer, utilises the global Theatre Green Book as a base to create a framework that speaks to the Australian theatre industry, whilst enabling practitioners to work within a common framework with colleagues across the world.